Review: The Aura Carver is the digital frame for social distancing

 The Aura Carver digital frame sits horizontally, and portraits can be paired together to fit together.GearBrain

 What can you control?

 In the Settings, you can decide how often you want images to change, whether that's every 15 seconds to every four hours.
-When I launched Aura it was set to 10 minutes which I found a bit slow.
+When I launched Aura, it was set to 10 minutes, which I found a bit slow.
 (Slow enough that I wondered if it wasn't working.)

 Display and frame quality

-GearBrain reviews the Aura Carver digital frame www.youtube.com
+GearBrain reviews the Aura Carver digital framewww.youtube.com

 Aura is one of many digital frames on the market, including the Nixplay Seed, where photos can be instantly — within minutes — shared to the frame, and you can invite multiple family members to share and upload, as long as they can connect to a Wi-Fi signal.

-At $189 Aura is a bit more expensive than some of its competitors, but it's still a very affordable gift, particularly if shared among a number of people.
-Images are beautifully lit, the frame itself is clean and well-designed.
+At $199 Aura is a bit more expensive than some of its competitors, but it's still a very affordable gift, particularly if shared among a number of people.
+Images are beautifully lit, and the frame itself is clean and well-designed.
 In short, it's easily worth considering if for no other reason than to help make people feel a little bit closer to each other today.